-- O1.
-Maximise the integrity of the topographic features, scenic landscapes and character of the Tweed by limiting the extent of earthworks permitted to accommodate large floorplate uses and encouraging the provision of landscaping. - O2.
-To moderate the effects of building height, bulk and mass on sloping land by pursuing architectural treatments and floorplate sizes that respond to slope and view fields. - 03.
-Ensure the dimensions of building footprints are appropriately sized and sited to minimise levels of cut and fill - 04.
-To mitigate the issues of overlooking, overshadowing and drainage issues arising from site regrading particularly at lot boundaries. - 05.
-Promote attractive streetscapes by providing integrated landscape solutions where retaining walls are visible from the street.
+- 01. To maintain the integrity of the topographic features, scenic landscapes and character of the Tweed by limiting the extent of excavation, cut, fill and site regrading. - O2.
+To moderate the effects of building height, bulk and mass on sloping land.

+Business development building footprints should be sited in relation to the sloping nature of the site where generally larger building footprints should be allocated to flatter sites, and smaller or narrower footprints allocated to more sloping sites. - 03.
+To ensure that building siting, design and construction methods respond to the site's topographic features. - 04.
+To mitigate the issues of overlooking, overshadowing and drainage issues arising from site regrading particularly at lot boundaries.

 - C1.
 Post subdivision excavation and fill is limited to +/-3.0m. - C2.
-Details of all proposed earthworks is to accompany all development applications illustrating the extent, location, heights and levels (areas of cut and fill, retaining walls, batters, building pads etc).
+Details of all proposed earth works is to accompany all development applications illustrating the extent, location, heights and levels (areas of cut and fill, retaining walls, batters, building pads etc).
 This can be represented on the site analysis, site plan and site sections. - C3.
 Retaining walls to public interfaces are to be a maximum of +/-1.0m before incorporating a landscape step and all earthwork batters are to be landscaped to mitigate adverse visual impacts.